tbnobody/OpenDTU-docs/docs/firmware/configuration/mqtt_settings.md

 #### Enable Retain Flag :material-toggle-switch:{title="Switch"}

 Publish all auto discovery information with retain[^2] flag.
-This has the advantage that Home Assistant automaticaly finds all devices on restart.
+This has the advantage that Home Assistant automatically finds all devices on restart.

 #### Enable Expiration :material-toggle-switch:{title="Switch"}